Find a pickleball court near you!

 Most players who don’t have access to permanent pickleball nets prefer to use a portable net on a tennis court.
 Apart from a portable net, you’ll also need measuring tape, line chalk, and removable tape to mark out court lines.
 It only takes a few minutes, and many people can play in a relatively small play area.

 The duo had a simple way of deciding if the net was high enough: Joel Pritchard would stand at the center of the net and see if it came up to his waist.
-If the net’s height was even with his waist, it was acceptable.
-Joel Pritchard’s waist level was 34″, and that number was eventually set in official rules.

-So, to review: The official pickleball net height is 34 inches in the middle and 36 inches at the posts.
+So, to review: The official pickleball net height is 34 inches in the middle and 36 inches at the sidelines.
 The width is 22 feet, which allows for a foot of clearance on either side of the 20-foot court.

 That’s a lot of numbers.
 But the takeaway is that the pickleball net height is a few inches shorter than a tennis net.
 Pickleball’s playing space is also smaller and tighter, which makes sense given the ball is also lighter, larger, and slower.

 This makes pickleball easy to get into, but difficult to master.
 And that’s exactly what makes it an epic sport - it’s easy to get on the court and start having fun immediately.
 But it’s also complex and deep enough that it never gets old.
 You can always learn new things.
+So, get out there and get playing!

 About the author